t-voleske/SWGOH-Guild-Data/README.md

 ## Reproducing the project

 This is meant solely as a personal project at this point.
-Pull requests are welcome, but i will not support replication efforts.
+I will not actively support replication efforts, but you are welcome to ask questions.
 Please open an issue, if you have any inquiries.